GibzB/THM-Captured-Rooms/README.md

 107. How to use TryHackMe { Starting your first machine }
 108. Yara {  Installing Yara (Ubuntu/Debian & Windows) }
 109. Introduction to OWASP ZAP { Intro to ZAP }
-110. Basic Malware RE { Introduction }
+110. Volatility { Obtaining Memory Samples }
 111. Sudo Security Bypass { Deploy }
 112. Advent of Cyber 1 [2019] { }
 113.